graphery/graphane-doc/src/reference/svg/index.md

 ## Attribute `svg-src`

-The `g-template` component has this attribute:
+The `g-composer` component has this attribute:

 - [`svg-src`](src.md) link to an external SVG template file.

 ## Property `.svg`

-The `g-template` component has this property:
+The `g-composer` component has this property:

 - [`.svg`](property.md) a [wrapped](./lib/index.md) version of the SVG generated.